davidpirogov/dpn_pyutils/README.md

 The principles behind the modules are to:

 -   Be dependable and provide least surprise
 -   Fail safe and raise informative exceptions
-- Optimise code for readability and maintainability
+-   Optimize code for readability and maintainability
-- Design for intended eventual backwards compatibility
+-   Design for backwards compatibility

 Major versions of dpn_pyutils releases track major Python versions in general availability